codewithmd/ed2pro/README.md

 They can learn programming by watching videos and than can also give some tests to check out the level of each.

+NEED TO COMPLETE :

+  1. All Subjects In The Dropdown List in (details.php)